SolarLune/resound/readme.md

 # Known Issues

 - Currently, effects directly apply on top of streams, which means that any effects that could make streams longer (like reverbs or delays) will get cut off if the source stream ends.
+- All effect parameters are ordinary values (floats, bools, etc), but since they're accessible through user-facing functions as well as used within the effect's Read() function, this creates a race condition, particularly for fading a Volume effect.
+This should probably be properly synchronized in some way.